Nelson Eddy: Early life

-Eddy was born in Providence, Rhode Island, the only child of Caroline Isabel (née Kendrick) and William Darius Eddy.
-Nelson grew up in Providence and Pawtucket, Rhode Island, and in New Bedford, Massachusetts.
+Eddy was born in the Olneyville neighborhood of Providence, Rhode Island, the only child of Caroline Isabel (née Kendrick) and William Darius Eddy.
+Nelson grew up in Providence and Pawtucket, Rhode Island, and in New Bedford, Massachusetts, attending many different schools.
 As a boy, he was a strawberry blond and quickly acquired the nickname "Bricktop".
 As an adult, his reddish hair prematurely whitened, so his hair photographed as blond.

 He came from a musical family.
+Both of his parents were singers, which resulted in him singing very young.
 His Atlanta-born mother was a church soloist, and his grandmother, Caroline Netta Ackerman Kendrick, was a distinguished oratorio singer.
 His father occasionally moonlighted as a stagehand at the Providence Opera House, sang in the church choir, played the drums, and performed in local productions such as H.M.S.
 Pinafore.

+Eddy was close with his mother and his father's grandparents, staying at their farm a lot.

+According to divorce court documents and testimony, Eddy's parents had a troubled marriage.
+Bill Eddy was reportedly an alcoholic who frequently lost jobs, sometimes after only two or three days, contributing to the family's financial instability and frequent moves.
+The testimony described Isabel Eddy and her son as experiencing physical and verbal abuse.
+Bill Eddy left the family on June 15, 1915, when their son was nearly fourteen.
+Isabel Eddy filed for divorce two years later, stating that Nelson had written to his father seeking financial help but received a reply saying that no help would be forthcoming.

-Living in near poverty, Eddy was forced to drop out of school and moved with his mother to Philadelphia, where her brother, Clark Kendrick, lived.
+Living in near poverty, Eddy was forced in 1915 to drop out of school and moved with his mother to Philadelphia, where her brother, Clark Kendrick, lived.
 His uncle helped Eddy secure a clerical job at the Mott Iron Works, a plumbing supply company.
 He later worked as a reporter with The Philadelphia Press, the Evening Public Ledger, and the Philadelphia Evening Bulletin.
 He also worked briefly as a copywriter at N.W.
 Ayer Advertising but was dismissed for constantly singing on the job.
 Eddy never returned to school and instead educated himself through correspondence courses.